Battle of Morotai: Allied landings

 The 31st Division continued its advance inland on 16 September.
 The division met little opposition and secured the planned perimeter line around the airfield area that afternoon.
 From 17 September, the 126th Infantry Regiment landed at several points on Morotai's coastline and offshore islands to establish radar stations and observation posts.
 These operations were generally unopposed, though patrols landed in northern Morotai made numerous contacts with small Japanese parties.
-The 2nd Provisional Raiding Unit attempted to infiltrate into the Allied perimeter on the night of 18 September but was not successful.
+The 2nd Provisional Raiding Unit attempted to infiltrate the Allied positions on the night of 18 September but was not successful.

 A detachment from the Netherlands Indies Civil Administration (NICA) was responsible for civil affairs on Morotai.
 This detachment came ashore on 15 September, and reestablished Dutch sovereignty over Morotai's civilian population.
 Many local civilians subsequently provided NICA with intelligence on Japanese dispositions on Morotai and Halmahera and others acted as guides for American patrols.

 On 20 September, the 31st Division advanced further inland to secure an expanded perimeter.
 This was necessary to provide room for additional bivouacs and supply installations after General MacArthur's headquarters decided to expand airfield construction on the island.
 The advance met little resistance and was completed in one day.
 On 22 September, a Japanese force attacked the headquarters of the 1st Battalion, 167th Infantry Regiment but was easily repulsed.
 The following day, a company from the 126th Infantry Regiment unsuccessfully attacked a fortified Japanese unit near Wajaboeta on the island's west coast.
 The 126th resumed its attack on 24 September and secured the position.
 US forces continued intensive patrolling until 4 October when the island was declared secure.
 U.S. casualties during the initial occupation of Morotai numbered 30 dead, 85 wounded, and one missing.
 Japanese casualties were much higher, numbering over 300 dead and 13 captured.